 The Restricted Zone (Zona Restringida)

 This is a 150-meter wide strip of beach from the limit of the Public Zone inland.
-The law allows the government to grant leases called concessions for the occupation and use of this beachfront area for terms that range from 5 to 20 years.
+The law allows the government to grant leases, called concessions, for the occupation and use of this beachfront area for terms that range from 5 to 20 years.
 This is the land that homes or businesses along the beachfront may use for personal or monetary gain.
 The restricted zone will allow certain buildings.
 Those buildings will revert to the municipalities (local Governments) at the termination of the lease unless the lease is extended between the parties.
 It’s good to know that the municipalities rarely don’t renew an existing concession.

-The National Geographic Institute (Instituto Geográfico Nacional), used to be a division of MOPT (Ministry of Transport and Public Works).
-Since April 2013 to the National Register is in charge of Costa Rica’s maritime zone.
-The Costa Rican authorities are unable to grant building permits for the development of beachfront property if the zone is not marked and a development plan has not been drafted and approved.
+The National Geographic Institute (Instituto Geográfico Nacional) used to be a division of MOPT (Ministry of Transport and Public Works).
+Since April 2013, the National Register has been in charge of Costa Rica’s maritime zone.
+The Costa Rican authorities cannot grant building permits for beachfront property development if the zone is not marked and a development plan has not been drafted and approved.

+The local Municipal government grants and administers the government beach concession for possession of land with maritime zoning.
 The Instituto Costarricense de Turismo (ICT) authorizes leases on the Restricted Zone.
-The local Municipal government grants and administers the government beach concession for possession of land with maritime zoning.
 The Registry of Concessions in the National Registry in San José records all concessions.

 The local municipality grants these concessions or leases for five to twenty-year terms.
 Once the concession (lease) has been approved, it is registered in a special Concession Registry in the National Registry.
-You can go to the National Registry website and search “Por Número de Finca o Concessión“.
+You can search the National Registry website “Por Número de Finca o Concessión.”
 The municipality charges a yearly fee for the duration of the lease.
-Failure to pay may terminate the lease and result in the loss of any buildings on it.
-The lessee applies for an extension of the lease concession at the Municipality.
-ICT in the institution in charge of the approval of the extension.
+Failure to pay may terminate the lease and result in the loss of any buildings on the property.

 Just like the beaches of Costa Rica have a restriction, any waterfront property in Costa Rica has restrictions.
 For instance, rivers and lakes also have setbacks and restrictions for building a boat dock for example.